Midwife in the Tire Swing

 “I mean how can you just stand by and let him walk into a trap?
 Open Mind is gunning for Dick Tracy.
 A fool can see that.
 You know him.
 Tell him.
 You can save him.
 Please...”

 “Huh?” said Leo Levine.
-She could see Leo through the wires—a carefree, rugged newshound, just like in the movies: a crumpled, wear-worn fedora tilted back on his head, pencil behind one ear, with a cartoon bubble hovering close by like Dick Tracy or Casey, Crime Photographer.
+She could see Leo through the wires—a carefree, rugged newshound, just like in the movies: a crumpled, wear-worn fedora tilted back on his head, pencil behind one ear like Dick Tracy or Casey, Crime Photographer.
 If she squinted she could read his secret thoughts.
 Alicia Drye thought better of intercepting Leo’s innermost musings.
 She was sure he was thinking about her, most likely something unflattering.

 “Lady, I got ulcerative colitis and a quadruple bypass.
 And Dick Tracy is in the Trib, not us.
 Go fuck yourself.”
 Leo slammed down the receiver.
 In distant Cleveland, a cartoon cartouche melted, tears dripping from its bubble bottom; there was a ringing in Alicia’s ears.

-While Bee Willoughby made her celestial getaway when she was mistaken for a groundhog, Alicia Leola Emmons-Drye hardly knew the difference.
-She had cut back her clematis again this year just to be sure of moles, groundhogs, and small boys; the huge purple blooms were the envy of the neighbors, who allowed their pets to bury their do and/or lift a leg against her trellises.
+While Bee Willoughby made her celestial getaway when she was mistaken for a groundhog, Alicia Leola Emmons-Drye hardly knew the difference; she shrugged and brushed a runnel of sweat from her eyes.
+She was cutting back her clematis again this year just to be sure of moles, groundhogs, and small boys; the huge purple blooms were the envy of the neighbors, who allowed their pets to bury their do and/or lift a leg against her trellises.

 Ian Emory had convinced her that demons walked among us.
 Dick Tracy would round them up.
 One day Clear-eyed Alicia traced the sinister origins of the number 666.
-This number of doom was derived out of Astrology.
+The number of doom was derived out of Astrology.
 The Zodiac was a narrow band making a complete circuit of the sky around the earth.
-This was symbolized in pagan art by a serpent with his tail in his mouth forming a circle.
-This represented endless time or eternal life; Alicia had heard this.
+This represented endless time or eternal life and was symbolized in pagan art by a serpent with his tail in his mouth forming a circle.
+Alicia had heard this.

 Astrology taught Alicia Drye, née Emmons, that the fate of mankind was decided by the position of the stars.
 The chief gods of the Zodiac were the 7 planets who serpentined their way through the 36 rooms of the Zodiac.
 The 7 planets traveled through the narrow band of the Zodiac at varying speeds.
 The Zodiacal band itself was divided into 12 houses, one for each month of the year, and each house was divided into three rooms, making 36 rooms in all, one for each 10 degrees of the Zodiacal circle.
 Believe it or not, Alicia read, the dial of a clock was derived from the 12 houses of the Zodiac.
 Thus the Zodiac was a Heavenly Clock with which today we measured Time, our time.
 Here was an interesting fact—it was not by chance that our ruler had 12 inches to a foot.
 These revelations Clear-eyed Alicia believed, for what ends would disbelief serve?
 Sheer foolishness that the Almighty would create a useless untrue thing.
 Surely any thought that appeared in her mind was worthy and therefore true.